hannahmanuela/global-weight-sched-pthread/pthread-sim/strict-weight/README.md

 back because the process didn't run for its full vruntime.
 If the same process runs again immediately, then it will benefit from the updated group vruntime.
-This also avoids the need to update the vruntimes of enqueued processes of the same group, and having to update the global heap of runnable processes.
+This also avoids the need to update the vruntimes of processes of the same group in the heap and sort the heap again.

 When a group's last process exits, the group "goes to sleep".
 In that case, the system min vruntime is stored in the group's min_vt_deq.